 Once you and your physician are ready to begin the liposuction with fat transfer process, you will experience the following:

 - Preparation – Your procedure will take place in our outpatient facility; typically, no hospital stay is necessary and you will return home following the procedure.
 The anesthesia provided will depend on the volume of fat that is being removed.
 If the patient is removing small volumes of fat, then only local anesthetic will be necessary to numb the area.
 Larger volumes of fat will require general anesthesia.

 - Liposuction – Once the treatment area is numb and you are comfortable, fat is removed from the target area(s) using a small cannula (a thin tube).

 - Fat preparation – The removed fat is prepared for injection by a specialized centrifuge.
 This separates the viable, living fat cells from other fluids and readies them for reintroduction to the body.
 Once purified, the fat is ready for injection.

 - Fat injection – The fat is injected through a series of tiny incisions in the target area(s).
 This ensures that the fat cells have adequate blood supply to survive and become a living graft.
 The injection process is more involved if the area being augmented is larger (e.g. the buttocks), and faster for smaller areas like facial lines.

 Liposuction with fat transfer recovery time is minimal and there is minimal discomfort.
 The most common side effects are mild bruising, swelling and soreness, which can be managed with over the counter painkillers.
 Your doctor may recommend a compression garment to reduce swelling and encourage healing.

 Treatment results are typically immediate, although there may be initial swelling that will go down in the days following the procedure – this swelling can distort the initial results.

-How much does liposuction and fat transfer in Munster cost?
+How much does liposuction and fat transfer cost?